Matt-Ng/awesomewholesomebot/README.md

 # awesomewholesomebot
 # Equithon 2018 Project
-A Reddit bot that strives to make people happy written in python.
+A Reddit bot that strives to make people happy.
+Written in python.

-Promotes good mental health.
+# Promotes good mental health.
+Supports LGBTQ+ members.

 In todays world, social media pervades our day to day life.
 A lot of times, social media can cause stress and anguish towards ones self.
 With awesomewholesomebot, it exudes positivity throughout social media, and in particular, Reddit!